SystemsGenetics/GEMmaker/docs/execution.rst

 Use Local FASTQ Files
 .....................
-If your FASTQ files are local to your computational device you must provide the ``--input`` argument when launching nextflow and indicate the `GLOB patter <https://en.wikipedia.org/wiki/Glob_(programming)>`_ than is needed to find the files:
+If your FASTQ files are local to your computer you must provide the ``--input`` argument when launching Nextflow and indicate the `GLOB pattern <https://en.wikipedia.org/wiki/Glob_(programming)>`_ than is needed to find the files:

 .. code:: bash

   nextflow run systemsgenetics/gemmaker -profile singularity \
     --pipeline kallisto \
     --kallisto_index_path Arabidopsis_thaliana.TAIR10.kallisto.indexed \
-    --input "../../01-input_data/RNA-seq/fastq/*_R{1,2}.fastq"
+    --input "../../01-input_data/RNA-seq/fastq/*{1,2}.fastq"

-In the example above the ``--input`` argument indicates that FASTQ files are found in the ``../../01-input_data/RNA-seq/fastq/`` directory and GEMmaker should use all files that match the GLOB pattern ``*_R{1,2}.fastq``.
+In the example above the ``--input`` argument indicates that FASTQ files are found in the ``../../01-input_data/RNA-seq/fastq/`` directory and GEMmaker should use all files that match the GLOB pattern ``*{1,2}.fastq``.

 .. note ::

-  GEMmaker currently expects that all fASTQ files have a `_1` or `_2` suffix.
+  GEMmaker currently expects that all fASTQ files have a `1` or `2` suffix.
 For paired files two files with the same name but each suffix respectively.

 Use Both Local and SRA Files ............................